Eraser (film): Filming

 One of the most demanding action sequences in the film featured the character of Kruger forced to flee from a jet speeding through the skies at 250 miles per hour.
 Speaking about this scene, director Russell says: "These things are jigsaw puzzle pieces not only within shooting sequence but within each shot.
 You had elements that were live action, elements that were miniature, sometimes computer-generated, and they're all married together in the final processing."
 Some of the physical stunts were performed by Schwarzenegger himself.
 For the "aerial" stunt Arnold was required to fall 65 feet in vertical descent and perform a back flip in mid-flight.
 The shot took seven takes to get right.
 In the final film, Kruger appears to drop along the length of the fuselage and past the flaming engine of the jet thanks to inventive camera angles and special effects.

-Post production
+Post-production

 The original name of the Cyrez corporations was "Cyrex".
 However, Cyrix, a microprocessor corporation and rival of Intel, protested.
 The name was then changed digitally in any scenes where the name appeared in a fairly costly process for the time, and dialogue redubbed.
 Some instances of the "Cyrex" logo are still visible in the finished film.

+Music

+Vanessa Williams sang the theme song, "Where Do We Go from Here".

 Release

 Home media

 Eraser was released on VHS and LaserDisc on October 29, 1996.
+The DVD was then released in 1997.

+The North American LaserDisc release of the film is notorious for being poorly manufactured, with a large number of copies exhibiting severe laser rot.